Grecil/Corrective-RAG/README.md

 An Implementation of this paper - https://arxiv.org/pdf/2401.15884 using LangChain and LangGraph

 ### Requirements
 - Large Language Model (Change it in models/LLM.
-By default it used phi3 in ollama)
+By default it uses phi3 in ollama.
+You can use any model supported by langchain.)
 - Embeddings Model (Change it in models/EM.
-By default it uses nomic-embed-text in ollama)
+By default it uses nomic-embed-text in ollama.
+You can use any model supported by langchain.)
 - Python 3.10 (use other versions at your own risk) (skip if using docker)
 - Python libraries mentioned in requirements.txt (skip if using docker)